10 Tribal Reunions

 Despite that though, the show itself had a decent run and boasts some memorable episodes along the way.
 If you’re looking for characters you can get behind, this one may be worth a shout.

 Similarities – Action, Characters & Blended Magic & Science

-The story predominantly revolves around three different Gelfling.
-Castle guard Rian inadvertently stumbles upon a dark secret held by the Skeksis and finds himself on the run while the intelligent Princess Brea is given a prophetic message, eventually leading her to stumble upon secrets held in her home, Ha’Rar.
+The story begins with castle guard Rian stumbling upon a dark secret held by the Skeksis and finds himself on the run.
+Meanwhile, intelligent Princess Brea is given a prophetic message, leading her to uncover secrets of her own in her home, Ha’Rar.

-The third character, Deet, teams up with the hilarious Podling Hup and sets out on a mission of her own.
-Meanwhile, the Skeksis launch a crusade to harness the crystal’s power, eventually seeing them turn their bird-like eyes toward the Gelfling to sustain their life-force.
+The third character, Deet, teams up with the hilarious Podling Hup and sets out on a mission too.
+With all three Gelfing embarking on their quests, the Skeksis launch a crusade to harness the crystal’s power, eventually seeing them turn their bird-like eyes toward the Gelfling to sustain their life-force.

-Spread across 10 episodes and utilizing an abundance of practical effects, puppets and wondrous storytelling, Age Of Resistance is the perfect accompanying piece to the original film, clearly created with love and attention in a story that provides far more context to the original 1982 film.
+Spread across 10 episodes and utilizing an abundance of practical effects, puppets and wondrous storytelling, Age Of Resistance is the perfect accompanying piece to the original film.
+Dark Crystal is a must-watch fantasy series.

 So there we have it, our 10 TV show alternatives to watch when you’re finished with Tribes of Europa on Netflix.